pattersam/citypulse-etl/docs/report.md

 As well as being useful for running the pipeline, installing the package also gives access to the SQLAlchemy ORM classes which could be used by a consumer to interact with the data instead of SQL.

+A dependency graph of the developed package is available in the appendix.

 ### Using the tool

 The project's [README file](https://gitlab.com/s-a-m/citypulse-etl/-/blob/main/README.md) describes how to install the tool.